Skip to main content

 Delys Nast

-As a child of an artistic mother grand daughter of a sculpture, Delys Nast grew up with pastels in one hand and brushes in the other, with the freedom to explore any creative outlet she could imagine, including a career in graphic design.
-Not afraid to get her fingers muddy with clay or died brown from mahogany wood stain, her passion for nature in an expression of creativity has evolved into many diverse skills across several types of media.
-From painting; woodworking; jewelry; lapidary... this list goes on and on and keeps growing.
+As a child of an artistic mother and granddaughter of a sculptor, Delys Nast grew up with pastels in one hand and brushes in the other, with the freedom to explore any creative outlet she could imagine, including a career in graphic design.
+Not afraid to get her fingers muddy with clay or dyed brown from mahogany wood stain, her passion for nature in an expression of creativity has evolved into many diverse skills across several types of media.
+Painting, woodworking, jewelry, lapidary... this list goes on and on and keeps growing.
 Pastel is her go to media which gives a beautiful soft texture to any canvas/paper with a myriad of colors available through blending and creative techniques.
-From artists like Degas to Toulouse-Lautrec and even Picasso this medium has enjoyed a long history
+From artists like Degas to Toulouse-Lautrec and even Picasso, this medium has enjoyed a long history

 Nast Art Gallery